codeitlikemiley/crustacean/README.md

 ## ✍️ Creating Content (AI Skills)

-This project heavily utilizes AI-assisted content generation.
+Want to teach a topic or create a custom curriculum?
+This project heavily utilizes AI-assisted content generation so you can build new courses in minutes.
 We provide a dedicated **"Skill"** (instruction set) located at `skills/software-development/rust-tuts.md`.
-This file contains the exact semantic schema, validation logic, and architectural rules required to build new Rust courses for this platform.

 ### Using the Agent Skill